-A Proof of Acceptance (Electronic), in the form of the PDF file shown below, posts to your account for each Certified Mail® letter sent, once your Certified Mail® letter receives its first outbound scan, which is normally within a few hours of the mail being picked up.
-The Proof of Acceptance (Electronic) is accepted as prima facia evidence that the Post Office physically took possession of mail on a specific date and time.
-For example, this form has been deemed by the IRS to satisfy TITLE 26, Subtitle F, CHAPTER 77, Sec.
+A Proof of Acceptance (Electronic), the PDF shown below, posts to your account soon after your Certified Mail® letter receives its first outbound scan, which is normally within a few hours of mailing.
+The Proof of Acceptance (Electronic) is accepted as prima facia evidence that the Post Office physically took possession of the Certified letter at a specific date and time.
+The POA has been deemed by the IRS to satisfy TITLE 26, Subtitle F, CHAPTER 77, Sec.
 7502 of the US Treasury Code with “Timely mailing treated as timely filing and paying.”

 2. If you need proof that the Certified Mail® letter was delivered and signed for, you also have two options:

 a.
 The first is to use Certified Mail® with Return Receipt.
-You fill in the USPS Domestic Return Receipt Form PS 3811 – also known as the “Green Card” - and attach it to the back of each mail piece.
+You fill in the USPS Form PS 3811 – also known as the “Green Card” - and attach it to the back of the envelope.
 The Postal Carrier will not hand over the Certified Mail® piece until the Green Card has been signed by someone at the recipient’s address, and the Green Card is then returned to you via regular mail.

 The Green Card is the original method of receiving a signature.
 It dates back to the 1955 launch of Certified Mail® and it has some drawbacks.
 First, it is a manual process.
 Not bad if you only need to a single Certified Mail letter, but a hassle when preparing several Certified Mail letters at the same time.
-Second, you often wait many days for the Green Card to come back to you after it is signed, which can be expensive time when an important legal or asset recovery process is awaiting the return of the signed Green Card.
+Second, you often wait many days for the Green Card to return after it is signed, which can be a costly delay when an important legal or asset recovery process can't go forward without the signed Green Card in hand.
 Third, the Green Cards don’t always come back to you as you expect.
 They may get co-mingled accidentally with someone else’s mail and lost.
 And sometimes the Green Cards return without a signature.
 Finally, courts require you submit the original signed and dated Green Card to prove Proof of Delivery.
 Scans or copies are not accepted.
 This often means storing signed and returned PS 3811 forms for years, just in case they are needed.
 All in all, the labor costs for preparing, sending, retrieving and filing the Green Cards can easily double or triple the USPS fees for each piece of Certified Mail® you send.

 Certified Mail® software from SimpleCertifiedMail.com makes the most of the Return Receipt (Electronic) as it adds the recipients full address to the file and posts the PDF file to your account within 24 hours of the Mail Carrier delivering the Certified Mail® letter.
 The software also keeps the Return Receipt (Electronic) in your account for 10 years so you always have a backup when you need it.